Today we're talking limonene. Specifically, what are the health benefits of limonene and where can you find them.

 It’s not only one of the most common terpenes.
 It’s also one of the most useful.
+From reducing heartburn and inflammation to lowering stress and anxiety levels, these are the seven most powerful benefits of Limonene:

 What is D-Limonene?

-It shouldn't surprise you D-limonene is a major constituent of citrus fruits like lemons, limes, and oranges.
+As we mentioned above, D-limonene is a major constituent of citrus fruits like lemons, limes, and oranges.
 Because of its citrus smell and taste, it's often used as a dietary supplement, flavoring agent, aromatic oil, or in skin creams.

 D-Limonene Therapeutic Benefits